Koha-Community/kohadocs/source/cataloging.rst

 The alternative is to search via Z39.50 to overlay your record with a fuller record found at another library.
-You can do this by choosing 'Replace Record via Z39.50' from the Edit menu.
+You can do this by choosing 'Replace record via Z39.50/SRU' from the 'Edit' menu.

 |image662|

-Once you choose that you will be brought to a Z39.50 search window to search other libraries for the record in question.
+Once you choose that, you will be brought to a Z39.50 search window to search other libraries for the record in question.

 Once you have made your edits (via either method) you can click 'Save'